Perth Concert Hall (Western Australia): Architectural design

 Through 1969, the architectural plans were amended several times.
 These amendments included beautification and landscaping of the main pedestrian approach from St Georges Terrace and construction of a subway under the Terrace, a pit for a 60-piece orchestra with removable flooring and seating to cover the pit when not in use, and improved access and facilities for disabled people.
 The original plans included a restaurant with a seating capacity for 400, but following inspection of similar halls in the eastern states of Australia, it was decided that this was not warranted.
 It was, therefore, decided to make the restaurant smaller and include a tavern and cocktail bar, allowing patrons a wider choice.
-The bar area was named The Wardle Room, after Sir Thomas Wardle.
+The bar area was named Wardle Room, after Thomas Wardle.

 It was the architects' intention that the exhibition foyers would be used as a continually changing venue for all types of art (such as painting, tapestry and sculpture exhibitions) rather than as permanent exhibition spaces.
-This may have influenced the Perth City Council's indecision over whether or not to accept artist Sidney Nolan's offer to permanently loan the city a series of 64 paintings of wildflowers for hanging in the Hall.
-After considerable public debate over the matter, Nolan withdrew the offer and art dealers and others criticised the short sighted and parochial attitude of the Council in refusing the offer.
-Ironically, the first exhibition in the foyers featured 54 of Sidney Nolan's wildflower paintings.
+This may have influenced the Perth City Council's indecision over whether or not to accept artist Sidney Nolan's offer to permanently loan the city a series of 64 paintings of wildflowers for hanging in the hall.
+After considerable public debate over the matter, Nolan withdrew the offer and art dealers and others criticised the short sighted and parochial attitude of the council in refusing the offer.
+Ironically, the first exhibition in the foyers featured 54 of Nolan's wildflower paintings.

 Several consultants were involved in the design of the building, including acoustic consultants, structural engineers, and experts in escalators, stage machinery and lighting.
-D. H. Fraser was responsible for the structural design and Professor A. Harold Marshall was the acoustics consultant, in association with Warwick Mehaffey of the ABC.
+Fraser was responsible for the structural design and Marshall was the acoustics consultant, in association with Warwick Mehaffey of the Australian Broadcasting Corporation.